ngranard/Dish-Dynamo/journals/noah_granard.md

 Today I worked on:
 * Created merge request for users endpoints and started work on frontend for users

+We merged all of our endpoints together for users, which went fine.
+We were stuck for a time on figuring out frontend authenticatio while simultaneously trying to implement Chakra-UI for our frontend.
+I got the login to work (sends a token) with a basic form, so that was nice.

 ## April 5, 2023